kexiZeroing/kexiZeroing.github.io/src/posts/git.md

 After committing several times, you realize that you need to create `.gitignore` and exclude some files.
 You have to `git rm --cached` to remove the files that you don't want in the repo, then add and commit it.

+## git tag
+- To create a tag on your current branch, run `git tag <tagname>`.
+If you want to include a description with your annotated tag, run `git tag -a v1.1.0 -m "xyz feature is released in this tag"`.
+- `git tag` lists all tags.
+- Use `git push origin v1.1.0` to push a particular tag, or `git push --tags` if you want to push all tags.

 ## skip git commit hooks
 The pre-commit hook can be used to run tests, lint, type check, etc. The hooks are located in the `.git/hooks/` directory.
 Use the `--no-verify` option to bypass git commit hooks, e.g. `git commit -m "commit message" --no-verify`.